 Board of Directors

-Paul G. Hudson, Vice Chair, is a Managing Director and Private Client Advisor at U.S. Trust, Bank of America Private Wealth Management.
-He is a Sarasota-based wealth management advisor who leads team efforts for new client engagements, deepening existing relationships and providing high net worth clients and wealthy families with access to the comprehensive array of U.S. Trust® capabilities and services.
-Paul is a senior wealth management executive with over 21 years of professional experience in delivering customized and sophisticated financial, tax, trust and investment planning strategies to wealthy clients and their families to help them pursue their financial and philanthropic goals.
-He became part of U.S. Trust for a variety of reasons, particularly because the firm is in the business of providing clients with guidance on their wealth, developing and executing a strategy tailored to their needs, and helping ensure that the plans they adopt are aligned with their unique objectives.
-Paul received his B.S. in finance from Florida State University and is a graduate of Cannon Trust School.
-He has served on a variety of not-for-profit boards throughout his career, both on a local and statewide basis.
+Paul G. Hudson, Chair, is a Managing Director and Private Client Advisor at U.S. Trust, is a Sarasota-based wealth management advisor who leads his team’s efforts for new client engagements, deepening existing relationships and providing high net worth clients and wealthy families with access to the comprehensive array of U.S. Trust, Bank of America Private Wealth Management capabilities and services.
+Paul is a senior wealth management executive with over 20 years of professional experience in delivering customized and sophisticated financial, tax, trust and investment planning strategies to wealthy clients and their families to help them pursue their financial and philanthropic goals.
+He became part of U.S. Trust for a variety of reasons, particularly because the firm is in the business of providing clients with advice on their wealth, developing and executing a strategy tailored to their needs, and helping ensure that the plans they adopt are aligned with their unique objectives.
+Prior to joining U.S. Trust, Paul held positions at Northern Trust, Merrill Lynch and Meridian Associates, Inc, working directly with their unique private clients in the development and implementation of holistic wealth management plans.
+He received his B.S. in finance from Florida State University and is a graduate of Cannon Trust School.
+Paul has served on a variety of not-for-profit boards throughout his career in both Sarasota and Manatee counties.

 Thomas J. Charters - Tom has a Sarasota history stretching back to the 1960s when his father and mother retired here.
 Tom and his wife Ann bought their first home in Sarasota in 1983 while they were living in Korea and Tom was with Citibank and Ann with the Financial Times.
 They visited often during dual 25 year careers abroad which, in addition to Korea, included multiple stints in Brazil and Venezuela.
 Returning to the United States in 1995 Tom was for 15 years the President of PCFG Advisory, Inc. a New York- based family office for Latin American investors.
 They have been Sarasota residents since 2003, and both their daughters were married on the grounds of the Ringling Museum.
 Tom is fluent in Spanish and Portuguese, and has a BA from DePauw University and an MBA from the University of Chicago.